 - DIS housing remains de-densified so that no student will share a room with more than one other student.
 All requests for single rooms will be granted, specific roommate requests will be honored, and we will continue to limit gatherings in common spaces according to local guidelines.

-Given the quickly changing situation in relation to COVID-19, we will continue to make the necessary modifications and will keep you updated via email and here.
+Given the quickly changing situation in relation to COVID-19, we will continue to make the necessary modifications and will keep students updated via email.

 Life in Copenhagen and Stockholm Today